Colby-Frison/SmartWrite/tests/pdf/README.md

 The tests are organized as follows:

-- `fixtures/` - Contains sample text files used for testing
+- `fixtures/` - Contains sample text files and PDFs used for testing
 - `pdfSearch.test.js` - Basic tests for PDF search functionality
 - `pdfSearchComprehensive.test.js` - Comprehensive tests covering incorrect, boundary, and edge cases
+- `textLayerRendering.test.js` - Tests for the new text layer rendering implementation
 - `runTests.js` - Script to run all tests

 ## Test Categories